Wilderness Trip Instructor

 • Be available for the duration of training and trip sessions including wrap-ups (see dates of employment, below).

-• Have a lifeguard certification or ability to obtain
+• Have Lifeguard and CPR certifications or ability to obtain

 • Have a WFR or WFA certification

-Dates of Employment: Specific dates will be given as plans are solidified – the following is our best estimate: Instructors arrive on or before June 9th.
-The trip season will wrap up on August 30th.
+Dates of Employment: Training starts June 2nd.
+Last day of work is August 30th, and possibly September 30th.
 Opportunities may arise for additional work based on interest and availability from the beginning of May and continuing into the fall season.
 Must be available evenings and weekends.

 Please submit a cover letter, resume, and three references to: Carol Yard, Wilderness Programs Director, firstname.lastname@example.org